aselshall/eds/README.md

 - Apply basic Python programming skills and libraries related to scientific computing such as NumPy, SciPy, Pandas, Matplotlib, Xarray and Catropy
 - Write Python codes to access, manage, analyze, visualize, and share data from various sources such as files, databases, dashboards, and web scraping
 - Use Python to analyze climate data using datasets such as Coupled Model Intercomparison Project Phase 6 (CMIP6) data and remote sensing data
-- Perform spatial and specialized analysis of environmental and water resources data using platforms and libraries of your interest such as Google Earth Engine, Python in ArcGIS Pro, FloPy, and TensorFlow
+- Perform spatial and specialized analysis of environmental and water resources data using platforms and libraries of your interest such as Google Earth Engine for remote sensing data, Python in ArcGIS Pro, FloPy for groundwater modeling, and TensorFlow for machine learning
 - Execute project using Python, encompassing data analysis and visualization to address environmental and water resources challenges and inform decision
 - Communicate your findings effectively in both oral and written forms including following best practices in open data